sscpac/statick-action/README.md

 ## Example usage

-The minimal use of `statick-action`, presuming some code is present workflow workspace is:
+The minimal use of `statick-action`, presuming some code is present in the workflow workspace is:

 ```shell
 uses: actions/statick-action